 When stapling any layer make sure to take care that it is tight and taut.

 This first layer is stapled really close to the inner edge.
 We needed a bit of free wood on the outside edge for subsequent layers.
 If any of the tacks don’t go in straight, use a hammer to hammer them in.

 To make the chair comfortable you’ll need a very thick and dense layer of foam.
 Make sure you ask for firm furniture foam, especially when you have a seat made with springs.

 To cut the new foam to size I used two steps.
 First I cut it roughly to the right size using the old fabric as a template.
 Then I put it on the chair to make markings for the precision cuts.

 The upholstery pro tip number one is to use a big marker and run it along the outside on the sides of the seat.
 This way the cutting line would be about half an inch wider than the chair itself which meant that there was just the right allowance for the curved seat.

 Luckily enough I had not thrown out my mother’s old electric knife, because it was perfect for cutting this thick foam.

 I used spray adhesive to attach the foam to the burlap seat.
-But not after I had used the foam to draw the template for the next layer, a thinner and more pliable foam.
+But not before I had used the foam to draw the template for the next layer, a thinner and more pliable foam.

-This layer was cut a small half inch bigger than the big foam and also attached with spray glue.
+This layer was cut a small half-inch bigger than the big foam and also attached with spray glue.